wintermind/multiple-recessives/README.md

 Programs for simulation of strategies for managing multiple recessives in a dairy cattle population
 ===================================================================================================

-This is a set or programs for simulating approaches to the problem of managing a large number of Mendelian recessives in a dairy cattle population, aand analysing the resulting data.
+This is a set of programs for simulating approaches to the problem of managing a large number of Mendelian recessives in a dairy cattle population, aand analysing the resulting data.
 The programs are general enough that they can probably be adapted to work with other species without much difficulty.